fingels/minimizer_counting_function/README.md

 The purpose of this module is to compute $\pi_k(w)$, following the principles defined in the following paper:

-> _On the number of $k$-mers admitting a given lexicographical minimizer_, F. Ingels, C. Marchet, M. Salson, Univ.
+> _On the number of $k$-mers admitting a given lexicographical minimizer_
+> F. Ingels, C. Marchet, M. Salson, Univ.
 Lille.
->
 > (https://arxiv.org/abs/2412.17492)

 ### Dependencies